-Our central team is based in dedicated offices in The Suthers Building on the Toot Hill School campus in Bingham.
+Our central team is based in a purpose-built Staff Training Centre on the Toot Hill School campus in Bingham.

 In addition to the central team, you will be working closely with individual subject mentors and other professionals within the organisation throughout your training.

 Director of NTS and Early Career Teachers and International Schools Partnership

 Treena has 25 years of experience working and teaching in primary and secondary schools.
 She began her career as a teacher of Physical Education and Geography working in a variety of schools in the West Midlands.
 She developed her experience in teacher training as a regional teacher trainer for the Sandwell then Rushcliffe Sports Partnership, and later became Head of PE at Toot Hill School.

 In more recent years, in her role as a Strategic School Leader, she had responsibility for Continuing Professional Development of teachers, delivering the National Professional Qualification Leadership courses and developing MA research and development and leadership of a Teaching School Alliance.
 Most recently, she has pioneered ‘Teaching Together in Europe’ establishing partnerships in Europe to offer optional placements to trainee teachers in the UK.
 This provides an exciting opportunity for trainee teachers who apply, and are selected to visit an overseas British International School.

 Treena now works within Nova Education Trust as Director of Nottinghamshire Torch SCITT and Early Career Framework delivery in partnership with the Ambition Institute.

 Management, monitoring and quality assurance of the recruitment process, SCITT training course and the training offer from the university.